A Well-Lived Life 2 - Book 4 - Elyse

 “I felt that way the first time I had to turn over the keys to my Trans Am!”
 I said.

-“You should have slipped them $50 to steal the thing and then you could have filed an insurance claim!”
+“You should have slipped them $50 to steal the thing, and then you could have filed an insurance claim!”

 For me personally, I’d have taken the ‘nice’ approach, and if that didn’t work, walked my guest to one of the half-a-dozen good restaurants within four or five blocks that didn’t require reservations.
-And if that didn’t work, go into the Loop proper and go to Berghoff’s or Maxim’s or someplace like that.
+And if that didn’t work, go into the Loop proper and go to Berghoff or Maxim’s or someplace like that.
 But not Dante.
-No, he was going to have his table here if they had to drive to a forest preserve and hew a new table from a freshly cut tree.
+No, he was going to have his table here if they had to drive to a forest preserve and hew a new table and chairs from a freshly cut tree.

 It took nearly ten minutes, but we ended up being seated.
-And that led to ANOTHER outburst, because Dante didn’t like the table.
+And that led to ANOTHER outburst because Dante didn’t like the table.
 This time, I decided to intervene.

 “Dante, this table is fine.
-Just relax and let’s have a nice dinner.”
+Just relax, and let’s have a nice dinner.”

 “Don’t let people push you around!
 You’ll never get anywhere!”